Tub gurnard: Egg development

-Growth and Age
+Growth and age

 Females have a slower growth rate and greater maximum length/age than males.
 The male C. lucerna reaching a maximum adult size of 75% during the first year of life compared to the female having a 48% adult size during the same time, which leaves the females to have more time to grow larger.
 The big difference in size is attributed to the fact that body size is less important for males in terms of fitness, leaving them to be much smaller during maturity.
 Another explanation for this leaves us to see a common trend in other triglid species, particularly those with significant sexual morphometric differences.
-In terms of the female growing at a larger size at maturity then males allow them to have more beneficial advantages that include, larger production of eggs with higher survival rates, larger fecundity and access to the best spawning sites.
-Differences in size can also be a factor that is affected by temperature and aqua cultural methods.
-Overall the maximum age reported for a Tub gurnard was at 15 years.
+Because the females are a larger size at maturity than the males, they have several advantages including larger production of eggs with higher survival rates, higher fecundity and better access to the best spawning sites.
+Differences in size can also be a factor that is affected by temperature and aquacultural methods.

+Overall the maximum age reported for a tub gurnard was at 15 years.